 Floodplain development approval required.
 No use, development or activity may occur in frequently flooded areas except as specifically allowed by this part.
 All use, development or activity which is allowed is subject to the performance standards of this section and shall not result in a rise in the BFE.
-The requirements of this section may only not be modified through a critical areas reportVariance.
+The requirements of this section may only be modified through a Variance.